artusoma/prinPy/README.md

 Inspired by [this R package](https://github.com/rcannood/princurve), prinPy brings principal curves to Python.

 ### What prinPy does
-Currently, prinPy has implemented two algorithms from [this paper](https://www.sciencedirect.com/science/article/pii/S0377042715005956).
+Currently, prinPy has implemented two local ("bottom-up") algorithms from [this paper](https://www.sciencedirect.com/science/article/pii/S0377042715005956).
 As of now, these only work in 2-dimensional space.

 1. CLPC-g (Greedy Constraint Local Principal Curve)
 2. CLPC-s (One-Dimensional Constraint Local Principal Curve)